cownby/XMLWebTest/readme.md

 # XML Web Test

-This is a test suite which uses selenium to measure response and test interaction of CASS web applications.
+This is a test suite which uses selenium to measure response and test interaction of web applications.

 ## Scheduing Tests (to the minute)